jenstornell/tiny-html-minifier/readme.md

 ### Css `style`

-Comments, double spaces, tabs and linebreaks are removed.
+In the style elements, all double spaces, tabs and linebreaks will be removed.

 ### Javascript `script`

-It will keep the newlines, but it will trim the spaces at the start and end of each line.
+In the script elements, the spaces at the start and end of each line will be removed.
+The newlines will be kept.

+### All other elements

+In the rest of the elements, single spaces will be kept to preserve inline elements and texts.
+Double spaces, tabs and newlines will be removed.

 ## Pitfalls